lixingcong/dnsmasq-regex/README.md

 Tips: A simple script to generate domains configurations: [my-gfwlist](https://github.com/lixingcong/my-gfwlist)

-*Notes for version above v2.86*
+### Notes for version above v2.86

 Simon, the author of Dnsmasq, has rewritten the function to shorten the lookup time for queries.
 Reference: [commit](https://thekelleys.org.uk/gitweb/?p=dnsmasq.git;a=commit;h=12a9aa7c628e2d7dcd34949603848a3fb53fce9c).
 I have to rewrite the patch too.
 So the domain match function was changed.

 If you upgrade from older version(2.85 or older), considering modify your config file.
-Maybe just simply move lines up and down. :)
+Maybe just simply move lines up and down.😉

-The regex lines` will generate a linkedlist to match(from top to bottom).
+The regex lines will generate a linkedlist to match(from top to bottom).
 If the domain matched both regex servers, DNS query will be forwarded the one which appears first.

 Consider the config file below, the domain ```wx.qq.com``` will be forwarded to upstream ```1.1.1.1```, not ```8.8.8.8```